April 19, 2026 · By Alex Morgan

 • “We can counter one offer, counter all four, or accept outright.
 The decision is 100% yours — I’ll execute whichever direction you choose.”

-[PRO TIP] Add “Include a question for each offer that helps the seller think critically” to your prompt for a more consultative tone.
-Agents who coach sellers through offers rather than dictating choices tend to build stronger referral relationships.
+[PRO TIP] Add “Include a question for each offer that helps the seller think critically” to your prompt for a more consultative result.
+Agents who coach sellers through offers — rather than just presenting numbers — tend to build stronger referral relationships over time.

 Prompt 8: Inspection Repair Negotiation Talking Points